jobajuba/jobajuba/README.md

 Our products cost varies between client and the service provide.
 Prices range between £500 - £150000 depending on the service.

-1. We help our clients to better understand their business and their industry, in orde to communicate what they are best at.
+1. We help our clients to better understand their business and their industry, to communicate what they are best at.
 2. We formulate media strategy.
 3. Creativity.
 4. More consumer insights.